-Adult Studies Program
+Adult Studies Program - Knoxville Instructional Site

 The Bachelor of Science degree in Professional Leadership in Criminal Justice opens doors for advancement to adult students by providing the opportunity to learn administration and leadership skills for many law enforcement professions.
-Concentrations in Police, Corrections and Behavioral Sciences allow flexibility of interests.
+Concentrations in Administration of Justice and Behavioral Science promote current knowledge foundations supporting upward professional mobility.
+As in Athens day program requirements, students in the Knoxville Evening Program must demonstrate completion of the Wesleyan Essential general education courses for degree completion.
 Students in the Adult Studies Program must satisfy general education requirements for degree completion.